watson-developer-cloud/food-coach/README.md

 After you have the application installed and running, experiment with it to see how it responds to your input.

-The application interface is designed and trained for chatting with a cognitive car.
-The chat interface is on the left, and the
-JSON that the JavaScript code receives from the server is on the right.
-Your questions and commands are interpreted using a small set of sample data trained with the following intents:

-    yes
-    no
-    help
-    exit

-To see details of how these intents are defined, including sample input for each intent, open the workspace in the Conversation tooling on Bluemix, and go to the **Intents** tab.
-(For more information about intents, see the [Conversation service documentation](http://www.ibm.com/watson/developercloud/doc/conversation/intent_ovw.shtml).)

-The system understands your intent and responds accordingly.
-You can see the details of how your input was understood by examining the JSON data in the `Watson understands` section on the right side.

 ## Modifying the application

 After you have the application deployed and running, you can explore the source files and make changes.
 Try the following: